FuelLabs/fuel-core/docs/architecture.md

 ## Fuel Core Services

 `fuel-core` is the connection point between all modules.
 Since adapters implement foreign traits for foreign domains, each domain should be wrapped in a local new-type such as `Service<D>`.
-Services should be sharable via `Arc<Service<D: Stoppable + Send + Sync>>`.
+Services should be shared via `Arc<Service<D: Stoppable + Send + Sync>>`.

 The `Stoppable` trait ensures each service has a graceful shutdown method and join handle for any background tasks.